CMK10/About_me/README.md

 </div>
 <br>
 <div style="text-align: justify;">
-Fuels derived from lignocellulosic biomass—abundant, non-edible, and cultivable on marginal lands—have unique combustion properties.
+Fuels derived from lignocellulosic biomass, non-edible, and cultivable on marginal lands, have unique combustion properties.
 To understand these, I used the Rapid Compression Machine (RCM) to measure ignition delay times (IDTs) under stoichiometric fuel-air mixtures, simulating conditions inside spark-ignition engines.
-Shorter IDTs imply higher reactivity.
 </div>
 <br>
 <div style="text-align: justify;">
+Shorter IDTs imply higher reactivity.
 For fuels exhibiting two-stage ignition, I identified the cool flame delay (first-stage IDT) and transitions to the main ignition phase.
 The presence of the Negative Temperature Coefficient (NTC) behavior was critical, as it relates to knock resistance and octane sensitivity—key parameters for engine performance.
 </div>
 <br>
 <div style="text-align: justify;">